-Why Some Dogs Fear the Vet
+Why Do Dogs Fear the Vet?

-For sick visits, all of this occurs while your dog is already feeling poorly.
-Add it all together and you have a pretty traumatic experience for your dog.
-It's no wonder so many dogs develop a fear of going to the veterinarian.
+Next comes the examination.
+Your dog is restrained by a veterinary technician while the veterinarian pokes and prods it, possibly giving vaccinations and drawing blood.
+This unfamiliar type of handling by strangers can cause your dog to become confused and afraid.
+If your dog is sick, it's already feeling bad.
+Add it all together and you get a pretty traumatic experience for your dog.
+It's no wonder so many dogs develop a fear of going to the vet.

-Medication for Anxiety
+Medicate for Anxiety

 Use a Muzzle

 If your dog's fear is so strong that it results in aggression, you may want to consider using a muzzle during trips to the vet to prevent a dog bite.

 Get your dog used to the muzzle slowly at home by having it wear the muzzle regularly and being lavish with praise.
 If you wait until you're about to leave for an appointment before introducing your dog to the muzzle, it may quickly associate the muzzle with the vet and develop a fear of the muzzle.
 Make the experience as positive as possible.

 Find a Vet Who Makes House Calls